 - a) A minimum 20-foot side and rear setback is required where the development abuts a residential zone.
 The building height is limited to 25 feet at the 20-foot setback line.
 At 30 feet away from the property line, the building height may increase to 45 feet.
 At 50 feet away from the property line, the building may increase to a maximum average height of 50 feet.

-- Thousand Oaks

-Boulevard

-- b) The following activities are not permitted within 50 feet adjacent to the residential use unless variance is approved by the City:
+- b) The following activities are not permitted within 50 feet adjacent to the residential use unless a waiver is approved by the City in its approval of the project entitlement:

 - Loading docks

 - Service areas

 - Repair yards

 - Noise or odor generating operations

-- c) The following activities are not permitted within 20 feet adjacent to the residential use unless variance is approved by the City:
+- c) The following activities are not permitted within 20 feet adjacent to the residential use unless a waiver is approved by the City in its approval of the project entitlement:

 - Commercial trash and recycling enclosures with disposal truck access

 - Mechanical equipment